 Time considerations may be critical when the university must judge whether a major financial crisis exists, what its effects may be, and what the responses to it should be.
-When the president declares that a major financial crisis exists, the president shall also determine the maximum amount of time available to the university for preparing a response or recommendation to the Utah Board of Higher Education for such crisis and shall establish time periods for each step in the consultative process which afford the fullest time possible for each step.
-In that regard, the president shall use best efforts to secure the fullest period of time possible for the consideration of these matters and the response thereto.
+When the president declares that a major financial crisis exists, he/she shall also determine the maximum amount of time available to the university for preparing a response or recommendation to the Board of Regents for such crisis and shall establish time periods for each step in the consultative process which afford the fullest time possible for each step.
+In that regard, the president shall use his best efforts to secure the fullest period of time possible for the consideration of these matters and the response thereto.
+(5)